2016-17 Annual Report

 The workgroup was asked to begin by identifying funding and operational policy changes that could improve the provision of court-appointed expert witness services.
 Based on information gathered through a multi-faceted research approach, the workgroup submitted five types of recommended solutions (fiscal, operational, policy, statutory, and administrative) for process improvements and cost containment mechanisms for the appointment and payment of expert witnesses.
 In a February 2017 administrative order, the supreme court approved recommendations made in the workgroup’s report, Expert Witnesses in Florida’s Trial Courts, and included recommendations proposed in a 2014 TCP&A report called Recommendations on the Provision of Court Appointed Expert Witnesses Services in Florida’s Trial Courts.
 Among the recommendations were proposals requiring circuits to adopt written policies governing the appointment and payment of expert witnesses, to select expert witnesses from a registry maintained by the circuit, and to appoint one expert initially in standard competency proceedings.
 The workgroup also recommended the use of a uniform invoice for expert witness services; the development of a uniform contract for these services; the establishment of a statewide rate structure for the payment of certain expert witness fees; and the implementation of an educational component for judges and court staff.
 Most of the recommendations have already been implemented.
 (See the administrative order adopting the workgroup’s recommendations.)

 Now working on court interpreting services, the workgroup analyzed current policies, practices, and rates in each circuit; evaluated the current Uniform Data Reporting information; and surveyed trial court administrators regarding existing resource allocations and cost containment measures.
-Based on the information it gathered, the workgroup identified two key issues that affect the provision of interpreting services in the trial court: the scope of the types of proceedings in which an interpreter is provided and the difficulty in hiring and retaining certified staff interpreters.
+Based on the information it gathered, the workgroup identified two key issues that affect the provision of interpreting services in the trial courts: the scope of the types of proceedings in which an interpreter is provided and the difficulty in hiring and retaining certified staff interpreters.
 The workgroup is now researching the first issue and exploring solutions for the second.

 Florida’s judicial branch strives to demonstrate fairness and unbiased justice.
 This commitment is inherent in the branch’s vision statement, which says, “To be fair, the Florida justice system will respect the dignity of every person, regardless of race, class, gender or other characteristic, apply the law appropriately to the circumstances of individual cases, and include judges and court staff who reflect the community’s diversity.”
 And the branch also emphasizes this commitment in its long-range plan: the first high-priority area of the strategic plan is to “Deliver justice effectively, efficiently, and fairly,” and the first articulated goal is to “Perform judicial duties and administer justice without bias or prejudice.”
 With the help of numerous supreme court-appointed committees over the last three decades, the branch has endeavored to realize these objectives, working mindfully to create court settings that are free of preconceptions and to shape environments in which judges, court personnel, attorneys, and litigants treat each other with courtesy, dignity, and consideration.
 (For information about the history of fairness and diversity initiatives in Florida’s courts system, please see the Short History of Florida State Courts System Processes, Programs, and Initiatives.)